jussikinnula/angular-catalyst-starter/README.md

-# angular2-catalyst-starter
+# angular-catalyst-starter

-A simple starting point to build a web application using Catalyst Framework and Angular 2 frontend.
+A simple starting point to build a web application using Catalyst Framework and Angular frontend.

 ## Highlights

-- Angular 2.0.0 final support (with `NgModule` -type of modules)
+- Angular 4.1.x framework
-- Webpack 2 bundling, including lazy routes
+- Webpack 2.6 bundling, including lazy routes
-- Testing with Karma & Jasmine for the Frontend components
 - REST API done on Catalyst side, with DBIx classes
 - Frontend HTML templates are made with Pug (former Jade) and styles with Stulus
-- Easy-to-use date pipe replacement (using MomentJS instead of the default Angular 2 date pipe)
+- Easy-to-use date pipe replacement (using MomentJS instead of the default Angular's default date pipe which requires `Intl` support from browser)
 - Deployable to Heroku, without pre-compiling any frontend assets (only thing needs pre-compiling, is generated SQL migration scripts to install/upgrade/downgrade PostgreSQL -database)

 ## Prequisities